-Salary inflation rate for annual leave and skills, experience and retention leave liability changed to 2% (2022:1.5%).
+Salary inflation rate for annual leave and skills, experience and retention leave liability changed to 2.4% (2023: 2%).
 The net financial effect of the change in salary inflation rate on annual leave and SERL liability was not material.

-Notes to and forming part of the financial statements
+OFFICE OF THE COMMISSIONER FOR PUBLIC SECTOR EMPLOYMENT Notes to and forming part of the financial statements

-3.4 Employee benefits liability (continued)
+3.4 Employee related liabilities (continued)

-Long service leave liability - measurement
+Long service leave